learn-co-curriculum/sinatra-nested-forms/README.md

 ```

 ```
-As you can see we constructured a nice data structure for ourselves pirate
+As you can see we constructed a nice data structure for ourselves student
     name
     weight
     height
-    ships
+    schools
         0
             name
                 dawn treader
-            type
+            location
-                wood
+                peter pan's world
-            booty
+            classification
-                so much
+                adventure
         1
             name
                 mayflower
-            type
+            location
-                wood
+                atlantic ocean circa 1492
-            booty
+            classification
-                not very much
+                colonialization
 ```

 ## **BONUS**